 HOW DO YOU SERVE YOUR PULLED PORK?

 I still love to serve pulled pork on a bun with coleslaw.
-Because pulled pork should be messy, and by that, I mean dripping with sauce, the bun is a great vessel for keeping that sauce where it belongs – on it’s way to your mouth!
+Because pulled pork should be messy, and by that, I mean dripping with sauce, the bun is a great vessel for keeping that sauce where it belongs – on its way to your mouth!
 If pulled pork is done right, it should be sweet and spicy.
-I tend to like it a little too spicy so that the addition of the coleslaw becomes necessary to help cool it down.
+I tend to like it a little too spicy so the addition of the coleslaw becomes necessary to help cool it down.

-Of course, the coleslaw also adds a little crunch factor and helps to increase the “beefiness” or girth of the sandwich.
+Of course, the coleslaw also adds a little crunch factor and helps to increase the girth of the sandwich.
 All good things, really!
 I like to serve pulled pork – vegetarian or otherwise – with enough coleslaw to use as a side as well.
 Also, baked beans are really good as a side.
-And, since you’re already going to be eating well, why not add some french fries or really good kettle chips?
+And, since you’re already going to be eating well, why not add some French fries or really good kettle chips?
 I’m getting hungry all over again!

 Vegetarian Pulled Pork